northvolt/ml-labeling/README.md

 ![pre-labeling](./vision-anomaly-detection/examples/unannotated.png)

-Image after labeling, where green refers to an anomaly, blue refers to knurling and orange refers to foil-anomalies
+Image after labeling, where green refers to an anomaly, blue refers to knurling and orange refers to foil-anomalies:

 ![post-labeling](./vision-anomaly-detection/examples/annotated.png)